browserengineering/book/book/text.md

     right---text rendering is OS-dependent, because it is complex enough that everyone uses one of a few libraries to do it, usually libraries that ship with the OS.
-That's why macOS fonts tend to be "blurrier" than the same font on Windows; different libraries that make different choices.
+That's why macOS fonts tend to be "blurrier" than the same font on Windows: different libraries make different trade-offs.

 The `metrics` call yields information about the vertical dimensions of the text: the `linespace` is how tall the text is, which includes an